BluePearl Pet Hospital – serving Fresno 24/7.

-Fresno Pet Emergency & Referral Center is a 24-hour emergency pet hospital that serves Fresno, Clovis, Madera, Sanger and the surrounding areas in the San Joaquin Valley.
+Formerly known as Fresno Pet ER, our 24-hour emergency pet hospital serves Fresno, Clovis, Madera, Sanger and the surrounding areas in the San Joaquin Valley.

-If your pet is experiencing an emergency, please call ahead if possible so we can talk you through your pet’s situation and prepare for your arrival.
+If your pet is experiencing an emergency, please call ahead so we can talk you through your pet’s situation and prepare for your arrival.

 Emergencies can happen anytime, including after hours, on weekends and during holidays, so our team is well-equipped to handle your pet’s urgent medical needs 24 hours a day, seven days a week.